Date: October 8th, 2015

 Quality Check for Randomized Clinical Trials:

-The study patients were recruited consecutively (i.e. no selection bias).
-Unclear – They did not specifically state consecutive patients so there could be some selection bias.
+- The study patients were recruited consecutively (i.e. no selection bias).
+Unsure – They did not specifically state consecutive patients so there could be some selection bias.

-Follow-up was complete (i.e. at least 80% for both groups).
-Yes – Aproximately 89% of intention to treat population could be evaluated at TOC visit.
+- Follow-up was complete (i.e. at least 80% for both groups).
+Yes.
+Approximately 89% of intention to treat population could be evaluated at TOC visit.

 Key Results: 524 patients were enrolled in the study.